BAPS Award Winners 2019

 It was a fabulous line-up (as always) with very worthy winners (as always!).
-Be sure to check out their brilliant blogs for real life stories, support and information below.
+Be sure to check out their brilliant blogs for real-life stories, support and information below.

-For a full list of this years finalists and links to their blogs, you can find the info right here.
+For a full list of this year’s finalists and links to their blogs, you can find the info right here.
 Trust us, they are all worth a look.

 Best Use of Media

-Stories About Autism – James Hunt
+Stories about Autism – James Hunt

 “My family is nominating this blogger because their posts have bettered our lives, as well as our grandson’s.
 They have helped us feel less isolated and alone.
 Openly sharing their expert advice, patient parenting approach, struggles and triumphs have helped us better understand our grandson, who has autism.
-Even though we live across the globe from one another, the challenges we face are one in the same“
+Even though we live across the globe from one another, the challenges we face are one and the same“

-Blog Post with the Biggest Impact
+Post with the Biggest Impact

 Faithmummy: The reasons I don’t like people – Miriam Gwynne (collected on the night by Steph Curtis)

 “The way of writing through the eyes of a nine-year-old child made me ‘get it’ in a way that more technical blogs did not.
 It made sense of how and why things are as they are in a way that made me say – of course – out loud.
-Should be added to some text books’”
+Should be added to some textbooks”